dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

 The example shown above used a less crowded field image.
-The following images show the results using a relatively crowded field image.
+If there are many stars in the field (i.e. crowded field), it is possible that some stars' edge are attached to each other so that recognized as a streak.
+We applied ASTRiDE to a relatively crowded field image to check its results.
+The following images show the results.

  <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/crowded_field.png">
 [ Streak detection test using the crowded field image ]</div>

+All the three images shown above are automatically generated by ASTRiDE.
 As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks that are quite hard to be detected even by visual examination.

+### 6. System Requirement

+Any decent or even old machines can run ASTRiDE as long as the machines are capable of running general Python libraries.
+Runtime for streak detection (i.e. wall-clock time) varies according to the size of fit images and the crowdedness of the image.
+For the two examples shown in the previous sections, it took 0.6 sec and 2.6 sec to detect streaks using Macbook Pro 13'' equipped with 2.7 GHz Intel Core i5, 8 GB memory, and 256 GB SSD.

 ### Note

 As you might notice, ASTRiDE does not use any source detection algorithm (e.g. Source Extractor) to distinguish stars from streaks.
-This is because such algorithms often find stellar-like-sources
-<b>inside</b> a streak.
+This is because such algorithms often find stellar-like-sources <b>inside</b> a streak.
 For instance, see the following figure.

 <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/source_detection.png">
 [ Source Detection ]</div>

 Thus we cannot use such source detection algorithms to remove stars before detecting streaks.
 One could think of using each detected source to detect streaks by somehow connecting them.
 Such method, however, would not be successful either for 1) short streaks, or 2) crowded field.

 ### Logger

 If you want to write log messages either to console or to disk, you can use the ASTRiDE Logger class as:

 ```python
 from astride import Logger